 Companies using seasonal inventory build up stock during periods of low demand and store it for periods of high demand.
 If future demand exceeds the amount of product stockpiled, you can easily run out of stock.

 Another area in which seasonal inventory can be a challenge for retailers is storage.
 Seasonal items take up valuable space in warehouses and stores, and if not managed properly, can lead to cost and handling problems.

 The big question for most retailers is how much inventory to store.
 They must compare the costs of storing additional seasonal inventory against the cost of satisfying fluctuations in demand.

 For most businesses, inventory demand fluctuates with the seasons; it can be anything from clothing to home goods and beyond.
 Here are some common types of seasonal inventory:

 Your first thought about seasonal inventory was likely holiday products.
 Christmas, Halloween, and Labor Day weekend are all examples of holiday inventory.
 They all have specific items that consumers buy only during the holiday season.

 For example, the Christmas season usually includes a lot of lights, decorations, prepared foods, paper plates, and cutlery.
 To increase sales, you can run promotions to target customers leading up to Christmas.

 For apparel merchants, clothing for summer or winter is a basic example of seasonal inventory.

 Event inventory relates to specific events such as the Super Bowl or the Fourth of July.
-It can include anything from kitchen supplies to decorations to clothing items like hats and t-shirts, to pint glasses and flags.
+It can include things such as kitchen supplies, decorations, clothing items like hats and t-shirts pint glasses, and flags.

 Seasonal inventory management methods